freerange/site/soups/blog/two-factor-authentication-with-multiple-devices.snip.markdown

 The way we did it was to go through the [normal procedure for setting up two-step verification][Dropbox 2-step verification instructions].
 We chose to use the [Google Authenticator][] app on our phones and (here's the "clever" bit), we _both_ scanned the QR code with our mobile phones.
 We then confirmed that both our phones were generating the same security codes at the same time.

 This seems to be working really nicely and we're adopting the same tactics with a number of our other shared accounts.
+Perhaps this isn't news to you, but hopefully it might help someone!

 -- James.